Counseling Services

 Counseling for individuals, couples, children, families and healthcare workers impacted by cancer

+Our counseling services are for adults, children, adolescents, and young adults in Washington State who are struggling with the challenges that accompany a cancer diagnosis and its treatment, or who have a loved one with a cancer diagnosis.
+We also support healthcare workers who are impacted by cancer.
 We offer free counseling through a person-centered approach that honors each client’s knowledge and strengths and works in partnership with them to build on those resources in ways that nourish self-understanding, build resilience, and increase skills needed to cope with changing circumstances.
 We are especially committed to providing our services to people without adequate insurance resources or who have been unable to find a therapist on their own or who identify as being members of marginalized communities.
 If we are unable to provide our counseling services, we can also help connect you with other therapists who have experience working with people whose lives are affected by cancer.
+If you are a referring provider, please email contact information about the person you are referring to [email protected].

 Vivian Foxx, LICSW

 Vivian is a licensed clinical social worker.
 She graduated with her Master of Social Work from the University of Washington.
 She has worked in the field of medical social work, including time in oncology and palliative care, for over 8 years.
 Vivian facilitates support groups for Cancer Lifeline.
+She understands the value of having a safe space to share.
+Vivian uses a person-centered approach to connect with the wisdom in each person she serves.
+She is ready to explore topics such as stress, fear, anger, depression, anxiety, grief, sadness, values, resilience, and growth.

 Angela Lim, LICSW

+Angela Lim is a licensed independent clinical social worker.
+Angela Lim earned her Master of Social Work Degree from the University of Washington and completed internships at Cancer Lifeline and the Seattle Veterans Administration.
 Angela has worked in health care for 40 + years, 20 years as a health care social worker.
 She provides care for individuals and families in all phases of life, including those seeking to improve their overall health and those facing serious illness, grief and loss.
 Angela Lim’s practice philosophy is “we each hold the solution to the challenge we face, connecting to a good listener can guide you to your truth”.

 Sharon Mast, LICSW

 Sharon Mast is a licensed clinical social worker with a passion for serving individuals and families as they navigate serious medical conditions, grief/loss and bereavement.
 With over a decade of experience, Sharon has worked across a range of medical settings, providing compassionate care and support throughout the continuum of care.
 Sharon practices individual and group work and volunteers as a wilderness grief guide, providing a unique peer based approach to supporting individuals in their grieving process.
 Additionally, she facilitates Stress Management and Resiliency Training groups for the cancer community.
+Sharon received her Master of Social Work from the University of Washington.
+She completed her internship at the Swedish Cancer Institute and was a Healthy Generations Hartford Center of Excellence scholar.
+Her approach is holistic, trauma-informed and integrates mind, body, spirit interventions.
+Sharon’s work with individuals affected by cancer is guided by a deep sense of honor and respect for their experience, and she views the collaborative process as one of profound significance and meaning.

 Weston Pew, LMHC

 Weston Pew is a certified counselor in Washington state and a licensed mental health counselor.
 Additionally, he is an adult educator, wilderness guide, and group facilitator who holds two MA’s: one in experiential education with a focus on relational leadership development and the other in depth psychology with a focus on holistic human development.
+For the past nine years, he has been cultivating transformational containers for individuals and groups that bridge the ancient practices of initiation, pilgrimage, meditation, nature connection, contemplative dialog, and ceremony, with the cutting edge fields of adult developmental theory, existential-humanistic psychology, counseling, mindfulness, and behavioral change theory.

-Linh Truong, LMFTA
+Linh Truong, LMFT

+Linh Truong is a licensed marriage and family therapist.
+Her service to people is characterized by humility, openness, possibility, and genuine empathy.
 Whether counseling individuals, couples, and families, Linh helps people gain different perspectives of the problems that bring them to therapy, following a bio-psycho-social-spiritual framework.
 Being trained to provide therapeutic services in medical settings, she supports patients and their family members in processing their emotional experience of coping with physical illnesses and navigating changes accommodated by individuals and the whole family.

 Rebekah Wyse

+Rebekah is a licensed independent clinical social worker.
+She received her Master of Social Work from the University of Washington where she was a Carol LaMare Palliative Care and Oncology Social Work Fellow.
 With over a decade of experience as an oncology social worker, Rebekah continues to support patients adjusting to a new diagnosis, managing chronic illness, navigating grief and loss, and living in survivorship.
 As part of her role at Swedish Cancer Institute, she also facilitates the CLIMB children and family support group as well as Stress Management and Resiliency Training groups.

 Courtney Zier, MA, LMHC

 Courtney Zier is a Seattle-based psychotherapist with over 10 years of experience in the mental health field.
 She specializes in working with cancer caregivers and survivors to address the emotional side of a cancer diagnosis.
 Her work focuses on the importance of self-care, advocacy, and resilience.
 Courtney recognizes that survivors face a difficult transition into “the new normal” and believes that the effects of cancer do not end when treatment does.
+Courtney received her Master’s Degree in Community Counseling from Seattle University and her Bachelor’s Degree in Fine Arts from Cornish College of the Arts.
+She completed her clinical training as an intern with Sound Mental Health, with a clinical focus on case management, group therapy, and milieu therapy as an intern at an outpatient mental health clinic.

 Find a Therapist in the Community

 Looking for a therapist to help you navigate the impacts of cancer?
-Cancer Lifeline recommends the following resources to find a therapist to meet your needs:
+Cancer Lifeline recommends the following resources to find a therapist to meet your needs: https://www.psychologytoday.com/us/therapists/cancer

-• Search for a therapist based on your specific challenges
+- Search for a therapist based on your specific challenges

-• Telehealth and in-person therapists
+- Telehealth and in-person therapists

-• Insurance information listed on info pages for professionals
+- Insurance information listed on info pages for professionals

-https://www.inclusivetherapists.com
+https://www.inclusivetherapists.com https://openpathcollective.org/

-• Search network for therapists in your area
+- Search network for therapists in your area

-• Register and pay a one-time lifetime membership fee of $59
+- Register and pay a one-time lifetime membership fee of $59

-• Schedule an appointment with your therapist for $30-$60 per session
+- Schedule an appointment with your therapist for $30-$60 per session

 https://www.quartethealth.com/

-• Services are completely free for you to use
+- Services are completely free for you to use

-• Quartet finds a mental health care professional who meet your needs and accept your insurance
+- Quartet finds a mental health care professional who meet your needs and accept your insurance

 For more information or assistance, please call our lifeline at 206-297-2500 between the hours of 9am-5pm PST.